Why Black Vinyl Fence Is the New Favorite for Homeowners

-Today black vinyl fence is available from many manufacturers.
-25 years ago, it wasn’t an option.
-Even 15 years ago, I would have told you not to buy it.
+Black vinyl fence is now available from many manufacturers.
+But 25 years ago, it wasn’t even an option.
+Even 15 years ago, I would have advised against it.

-The manufacturing process of the first black vinyl fence wasn’t perfected.
-However, today it is.
-It has vinyl fencing advantages and warranties the same warranties as any other color.
+Back then, the manufacturing process for black vinyl wasn’t fully developed.
+Today, that has changed.
+Modern black vinyl fencing offers the same benefits and warranties as any other color.

 black lattice fence section

-The biggest problem with dark colored vinyl fences is they attract heat.
-Extreme heat is the worst enemy of vinyl fencing.
+The biggest challenge with dark vinyl fencing is heat.
+Extreme heat is vinyl’s worst enemy.

 Sagging Fence Panels

-Even when the fence didn’t sag, it would distort.
-Extreme heat would cause posts and rails to get wavy or buckle.
+Even if the fence didn’t sag, it could still distort.
+Extreme heat caused black vinyl posts and rails to warp, buckle, or appear wavy.

 Chalking Issues

-This is chalking.
-Think about cheap plastic patio chairs.
-After a couple years they get gritty and gray.
-The same was happening to expensive black fencing.
+This process is known as chalking.
+Think of cheap plastic patio chairs—after a few years, they feel rough and look faded.
+The same thing was happening to high-priced black vinyl fences.

 Excessive Color Fading